lablab-ai/Google-VertexAI-FastAPI/README.md

 In order to use the Vertex AI SDK, you will need to update the project auth using a serviceaccount

-In `main.py`, update the following code with your service account data that you obtained from the GCP console or through the lablab.ai platform.
+In `app`, folder create the file `service_account.json` and paste the content of your service account json file.
+Create the file if you don't have it by runnung the following command in your terminal:

+`touch service_account.json`

+In the file `service_account.json` paste the content of your service account json file.
+It should look like this:

 ```
-service_account_info = {
+{
     "type": "service_account",
     "project_id": "YOUR_PROJECT_ID",
     "private_key_id": "YOUR_PRIVATE_KEY_ID",